aorczyk/soroban/README.md

-# Soroban number
+# Soroban

-Displaying number on the micro:bit screen using Soroban abacus notation.
+Displaying number on the micro:bit screen as on the soroban abacus.
 This allows to display 5 digit number on the screen.

 Soroban: https://en.wikipedia.org/wiki/Soroban